Best Way to Prepare

 You can take some simple, smart steps to help you put your best foot forward.

-Taking the following steps will help you arrive on time and stay alert during the test.
+Taking the following steps will help you arrive on time and stay alert during the test:

-Set out your admission ticket, identification, acceptable calculator, No. 2 pencils and erasers before going to bed.
-Set your alarm so you wake early enough to have time for a good breakfast.
+Set out your admission ticket, acceptable photo ID, acceptable calculator, No. 2 pencils, and erasers before going to bed.
+Set your alarm to be sure you wake up early enough to have time for a good breakfast.

-Know where your test center is located.
-Print out and review directions in advance.
+Print out directions in advance.
+Review them carefully.
 Arrive at the test center early.
 Leave extra time to get there in case you run into delays.

-Be confident.
 If you’ve been working hard in your classes and practicing for the test, you have what it takes!